 Keep snacks handy to eat when you are hungry.

 Eat with friends or play your favorite music at mealtime to boost your appetite.

 Eat your biggest meal in the morning.
-Many people getting treatment for cancer find this is when they have their biggest appetite.
+Many people getting treatment for cancer find this is when they have the most appetite.

 If you can, increase your activity level.
-Doing so may stimulate your appetite.
+This may boost your appetite.

-Call your doctor if you develop a rash, bleeding, or bruising.
+Call your health care team if you develop a rash, bleeding, or bruising.

 Protect your skin from cuts, scrapes, and sharp objects.

-Shave with an electric razor, because it causes less irritation to your skin.
+Shave with an electric razor.
+This causes less irritation and risk of cuts to the skin.